Alpizar22/rag_cv/README.md

 # CV RAG Assistant - Streamlit App

-A simple Streamlit application that uses RAG (Retrieval-Augmented Generation) to answer questions about Leonardo's CV.
+A Streamlit application that uses RAG (Retrieval-Augmented Generation) to answer questions about any uploaded CV.

 ## Features